 Interestingly, these security controls are all taken from the international standards, as proposed in frameworks like ISO 27001, so this is nothing new to the security industry.
 However, the good thing is that APRA sees the need to publish enforceable standards to the businesses they regulate, which means cyber security will be a requirement rather than a nice to have.

 It’s worth noting that there are a variety of improvements that can be introduced into the business over time regarding security posture.
 These improvements should be managed by a security professional, hired into the role of Information Security Manager, or at board level, Chief Information Security Officer.
 This head of security role should be charged with demonstrating continual service improvement across the organisation’s entire security programme, that way allowing the board to rest assured the business is always striving to be ahead of the threats.

 Not compliant to the existing standard?
-Download the Compliance Guide for APRA CPG 234 and learn how to make your business more cyber resilient:
+Download the July 2019 APRA CPS 234 Compliance Guide and learn how to make your business more cyber resilient:

 Operational security, which encompasses the people, processes and technology needed to deliver appropriate technical security outcomes for the business, must become a major focus for APRA governed organisations.
 This encompasses the mechanisms to detect and respond to information security incidents and many of the cyber security controls needed to fortify their networks, systems and premises.
 The focal point of any successful operational security capability often becomes the Security Operations Centre (SOC), which is either a standalone control centre for all security matters, or is a capability integrated into the Network Operations Centre (NOC) designed to handle security monitoring and threat response.

 What Assets need protected?